Back to Tutorials

 The whole picture

-Step back and look at what the three parts assembled:
+Step back and look at what the three parts assembled.

 That's the core trio.
 From here the series turns to what it takes to put this in front of real users: streaming its work to a UI, grounding it in your own documents, keeping long-running agents alive, and proving the thing is actually good.
-With these three parts behind you, you now have the mental model to read Mastra's own docs the way I do: not as magic, but as named answers to problems you've built solutions for yourself.
+With these three parts behind you, you now have the mental model to read Mastra's own docs the way I do: not as magic, but as named answers to problems you've already built solutions for yourself.